Lily Estelita Liana

-Lily Estelita Liana (born 22 July 1993) or popularly known as Estelita Liana is an Indonesian National Narcotics Board of the Republic of Indonesia Ambassador, doctor, fashion model and a Beauty pageant titleholder who won the title of Puteri Indonesia Pariwisata 2014.
+Lily Estelita Liana (born 22 July 1993), popularly known as Estelita Liana, is an Indonesian National Narcotics Board of the Republic of Indonesia Ambassador, doctor, fashion model and a beauty pageant titleholder who won the title of Puteri Indonesia Pariwisata 2014.
 She represented Indonesia at the Miss Supranational 2014 pageant in Krynica-Zdrój, Poland, where she won Best National Costume Awards, designed by Jember Fashion Carnaval.

 Early life and education

-Lily was born in Sleman, Special Region of Yogyakarta, Indonesia from a traditional-Javanese parents.
-On 2014 She was part of The Puteri Indonesia Queens, batch 2014, since she was 15 Gresya work as a beauty influencer.
+Lily was born in Sleman, Special Region of Yogyakarta, Indonesia to traditional Javanese parents.
+On 2014, she was part of the Puteri Indonesia Queens, batch 2014, since she was 15 Gresya work as a beauty influencer.
 She holds a magister degree in Doctor of Medicine from Faculty of Medicine of Gadjah Mada University, Sleman – Special Region of Yogyakarta.

 Pageantry

 Puteri Indonesia 2014

 Lily representing Special Region of Yogyakarta on Puteri Indonesia 2014, at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on 19 February 2014.
 She was crowned as Puteri Indonesia Pariwisata 2014 by the outgoing titleholder of Puteri Indonesia Pariwisata 2013, Cok Istri Krisnanda Widani of Bali.

 Lily crowned together with Puteri Indonesia; Elvira Devinamira Wirayanti of East Java and Puteri Indonesia Lingkungan; Elfin Pertiwi Rappa of South Sumatra.